 A common challenge faced by many executives is that when they hear the term automation, their mind thinks of a process that requires a lot of effort.
 It can be challenging identifying what processes can be automated for us.

-Microsoft’s Power Automate — formerly known as Microsoft Flow — gives managers and executives the ability to streamline their workflow for any number of processes or purposes.
 It helps automate tasks that seem simple, but often end up being delegated or falling to the wayside.
 In just a few clicks, Power Automate can help leaders achieve productivity gains for themselves.
 That productivity can then filter throughout the organization to leverage this automation.

 When a leader can see the value in automation, it then becomes apparent how it can benefit the rest of the organization.
 Time is the one thing we can’t recreate and it can easily be wasted.
 Sometimes this is your time and sometimes it’s other people’s time.
 Power Automate can help you take back your time and give time back to others as well.